ColdIQ's Cold Email Guide: Outbound Secrets

 You read this far?

-Hey - if you read this far… I’m guessing you’re really interested in cracking your outbound sales system.
+Hey - if you read this far… I’m guessing you’re really interested in cracking the code to outbound sales.

-I left out quite a few details in this guide.
-I didn’t do that purposefully.
-It is just *very* complicated to get my point across while being comprehensive without writing a whole book...
+I left out quite a few details in this guide, but I promise it wasn’t on purpose.
+It’s just very complicated to get my point across while being comprehensive without writing a whole book...

-In the next sections, I will cover sales copywriting best practices and rules to build an email infrastructure that lands your emails outside of SPAM.
+In the next sections, I will cover sales copywriting best practices and rules to build an email infrastructure that avoids the folder of doom A.K.A….
+SPAM.

 That being said, if you want to discuss how to implement a prospecting system to sell your products or services...
 I invite you to book a time in our calendar right below 👇